Galápagos Marine Reserve — Deep-Sea Conservation & Seamount Research

 First systematic characterization of deep-sea benthic communities in the Galápagos Marine Reserve, including the discovery of numerous taxa new to science.

-Arnés-Urgellés, C., Salinas-de-León, P., Martí-Puig, P. et al. (2020).
+Arnés-Urgellés, C., Salinas-de-León, P., Martí-Puig, P., et al. (2020).

-Scientific contribution documenting crustacean biodiversity associated with deep-sea volcanic habitats and seamount ecosystems in the Galápagos Marine Reserve.
+Research documenting crustacean biodiversity associated with deep-sea volcanic habitats and seamount ecosystems in the Galápagos Marine Reserve.

-Salinas-de-León, P., Phillips, B., Ebert, D., Marsh, L. et al. (2018).
+Salinas-de-León, P., Phillips, B., Ebert, D., Marsh, L., et al. (2018).

 Research highlighting unique ecological processes associated with hydrothermal vent ecosystems and deep-sea species conservation in the Eastern Tropical Pacific.